UN-OCHA/common_design/README.md

 Additionally, we install Drupal, import the config, import a database of sample data and run a web server so we can then run the e2e tests.

+There is an open issue to integrate Lighthouse performance and accessibility testing [OPS-7526](https://humanitarian.atlassian.net/browse/OPS-7526)

 ### E2E testing

 ```sh